hannseman/homebridge-mi-hygrothermograph/README.md

 }
 ```

-Siri will now respond to these names instead.

 ## Technical details
 The plugin scans for [Bluetooth Low Energy](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) peripherals and check the broadcast advertisement packets.
 By only reading the advertisement packet there is no need to establish a connection to the peripheral.